rage-rb/rage/README.md

 * **API-only** - the only technology we should be using to create web UI is JavaScript.
 I recommend checking out [Vite](https://vitejs.dev) if you don't know where to start.

 * **Acceptance of modern Ruby** - the framework includes a fiber scheduler, which means your code never blocks while waiting on IO.

-This framework results from reflecting on [Ruby's declining popularity](https://survey.stackoverflow.co/2023/#most-popular-technologies-language) and attempting to answer why this is happening and what we, as a community, could be doing differently.

 ## Installation